swiftlang/swift-evolution/proposals/testing/NNNN-polling-confirmations.md

 In order to keep this proposal focused, I chose not to add them yet.
 They may be added as part of future proposals.

+### Curved polling rates

+As initially specified, the polling rate is flat: poll, sleep for the specified polling interval, repeat until the stop condition or timeout is reached.

+Instead, polling could be implemented as a curve.
+For example, poll very frequently at first, but progressively wait longer and longer between poll attempts.
+Or the opposite: poll sporadically at first, increasing in frequency as polling continues.
+We could even offer custom curve options.

+For this initial implementation, I wanted to keep this simple.
+As such, while a curve is promising, I think it is better considered on its own as a separate proposal.

 ## Alternatives considered